Desperationis/ROBOTCConverter/README.md

 ## Caveats

-This converter was made with the intent of converting RobotCLibrary code into RobotCSimaultor.
+This converter was made with the intent of converting RobotCLibrary code into RobotCSimulator.
 As such, RobotCConverter / RobotCSimulator does not support the following RobotC functionalities:
 * Automatic function capitalization.
 * Automatic semicolon insertion.
 * `#include` of files not in the same root directory (could be in folders).